 To give you an idea of how much you might pay for coverage, a healthy 30-year-old woman could get a $500,000, 30-year policy for around $30 a month, according to Fabric’s quoting tool.

 In comparison, she would pay $23.06 a month for a term life policy of equal value.
 While it wouldn’t pay out if she was injured in an accident, it would pay a guaranteed death benefit if she died due to an accident or natural causes.

 An AD&D rider could cost as little as a few dollars extra per month, depending on how much coverage you get.

 How common are accidental deaths?

-According to the CDC, people between the age of 25 and 34 are at the highest risk for dying from an accident, closely followed by people in the 45–54 range.
+The CDC says people between the age of 25 and 34 are at the highest risk for dying from an accident, closely followed by those in the 45–54 range.

 |Accidents||Number of deaths in 2016|

 |Exposure to smoke, fire and flames||2,730|